Microlocal Analysis of Quantum Fields on Curved Spacetimes: Egorov's theorem

 \begin{theoreme} Let $a\in \Psi^{m}(M)$ and $\epsilon(t)$ satisfying \eqref{e8.6}.
 Then

-Moreover
+Moreover,

-where $\Phi(t,s): T^{*}M\setminus \zero\to T^{*}M\setminus \zero$ is the flow of the time-dependent Hamiltonian $\sigma_{\rm pr}(\epsilon)(t)$. \end{theoreme} One can show, see \cite[Lemma 5.14]{GOW}, that $\Texp(\i\int_{s}^{t}\epsilon(\sigma)d\sigma)\in B(H^{m}(M))$ for $m\in \rr\cup\{\pm\infty\}$, hence $a(t,s)$ above is well defined.
+where $\Phi(t,s): T^{*}M\setminus \zero\to T^{*}M\setminus \zero$ is the flow of the time-dependent Hamiltonian $\sigma_{\rm pr}(\epsilon)(t)$. \end{theoreme} One can show, see \cite[Lemma 5.14]{GOW}, that $\Texp\left(\i\int_{s}^{t}\epsilon(\sigma)d\sigma\right)\in B(H^{m}(M))$ for $m\in \rr\cup\{\pm\infty\}$, hence $a(t,s)$ above is well defined.

-\section{Construction of Hadamard states by pseudodifferential calculus}
+\chapter{Construction of Hadamard states by pseudodifferential calculus}

-\init In this section we explain the construction in \cite{GW1, GOW} of pure Hadamard states using the global pseudodifferential calculus described in Sect. \ref{sec8}.
+\init In this chapter we explain the construction in \cite{GW1, GOW} of pure Hadamard states using the global pseudodifferential calculus described in Chapter \ref{sec8}.
 These Hadamard states are constructed via their Cauchy surface covariances with respect to some fixed Cauchy surface $\Sigma$.
-It is important to assume that the normal geodesic flow, see \ref{sec4.1b.2}, exists for some uniform time interval.
-This apparently strong condition can actually be greatly relaxed, since one can perform conformal transformations on the metric.
+It is important to assume that the normal geodesic flow, see Subsection \ref{sec4.1b.2}, exists for some uniform time interval.
+This apparently strong condition can actually be considerably relaxed, since one can perform conformal transformations on the metric.
 For example the Kerr or Kerr-de Sitter exterior spacetimes and the Kerr-Kruskal spacetime can be treated by this method.

-An interesting notion that appears in this context is the one of Lorentzian metrics and Cauchy surfaces of {\em bounded geometry }, with respect to some reference Riemannian metric.
-If $\Sigma$ and $(M, g)$ are of bounded geometry, Klein-Gordon operators on $(M, g)$ can be reduced to a simple model form, which fits into the framework of Sect. \ref{sec8}.
+An interesting pair of notions that appears in this context is the one of Lorentzian metrics and Cauchy surfaces of {\em bounded geometry }, with respect to some reference Riemannian metric.
+If $\Sigma$ and $(M, g)$ are of bounded geometry, Klein-Gordon operators on $(M, g)$ can be reduced to a simple model form, which fits into the framework of Chapter \ref{sec8}.

 It is rather clear that the construction of Hadamard states is intimately related to {\em parametrices} for the Cauchy problem on $\Sigma$.
-Traditionally those parametrices are constructed as Fourier integral operators, using solutions of the eikonal and transport equations.
+Traditionally those parametrices are constructed as {\em Fourier integral operators}, using solutions of the eikonal and transport equations.

-Since we need to control the conditions in Prop. \ref{prop5.2} on Cauchy surface covariances, like for example positivity, we need a global construction of parametrices and it turns out that an approach via time-ordered exponentials is more convenient and, we think, more elegant, see Subsect. \ref{sec9.4}.
+Since we need to control the conditions in Proposition \ref{prop5.2} on Cauchy surface covariances, like for example positivity, we need a global construction of parametrices, and it turns out that an approach via time-ordered exponentials is more convenient and, we think, more elegant, see Section \ref{sec9.4}.